 Bird City Texas is an initiative of Audubon Texas and Texas Parks and Wildlife Department.
 The community-focused certification program was created to help protect birds and their habitats where people live, work, and recreate.

 Bird City Texas research shows that bird-friendly environments increase property values, help control insects and generate tourism dollars.
+There are ways you can help out at home for free, click here to learn how.

 Read the full GINTC press release here.